open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ### Component File

-We are going to use the following component descriptor, which consists of four components: three individual components that represent the podinfo micro services for backend, frontend and cache and one product component that contains references to the individual components.
+The following component file describes four components: three components that represent the podinfo microservices and one  _aggregate_ component that brings together the podinfo components using _references_.
+We refer to the aggregate component as the _product component_.

 ```yaml
 components: